Fiordland penguin: Conservation

-Fiordland crested penguins are classed as vulnerable to extinction by the IUCN, and their status was changed from vulnerable to endangered by the Department of Conservation in 2013.
+Fiordland crested penguins are classed as near threatened by the IUCN, and their status was changed from vulnerable to endangered by the Department of Conservation in 2013.
 Surveys in the 1990s counted 2,500 pairs, though this was likely an underestimate; based on historic trends, the population is probably continuing to decline.
 The main threats are introduced predators such dogs, cats, rats, and especially stoats.
 They are also vulnerable to human disturbance, fleeing nests and leaving chicks exposed to predators.